-It’s well documented that several weeks of stretching exercises result in a permanent increase in joint range of motion.
-The reason why this change in flexibility occurs is not entirely clear.
-Several theories have been proposed to explain this observed increase in muscle extensibility.
+It’s well documented that several weeks of stretching exercises results in a permanent increase in joint range of motion, but the reason for this change in flexibility is not entirely clear.
+Several theories have been propose to explain the mechanism behind the observed increase in muscle extensibility that occurs with stretching.
 Many of these theories suggest a change in the properties of the stretched muscle.
 Recently, a sensory theory has been proposed suggesting that increases in muscle extensibility are due to changes in a person’s stretch tolerance rather than any change in the muscle tissue itself.

 A complete review of the different theories on stretching and a more detailed explanation of the senory theory can be found here.

 There are several problems with the sensory modification theory that I haven’t seen addressed and that is the basis of this article.

 The sensory theory is based on evidence from studies that showed despite increases in flexibility after regular stretching there was no change in muscle stiffness.
 Basically, the people that stretched were able to move into a greater range of motion after completing a stretching program, but more force was required to move them to that increased range.
 Consequently, there was no shift in the torque/angle curve plotted from the measurements taken.

 The proponents of this theory claim that a change in muscle length would result in a right shift in the passive torque/angle curves of the muscles being tested.

 Below is an example of a torque/angle graph:

 A shift to the right in the torque/angle curve is often seen after a single bout of stretching.
 This means that after stretching the muscle will stretch farther than before, if the same amount of force is applied.
 This is what a right shift in the curve looks like: